nikdudaev/nikdudaev/README.md

 I am working on my personal blog, which will go live soon on [nikolaydudaev.com](https://nikolaydudaev.com)

+### Favorite Editor

+I've tried many others, but **Vim** is the one I use

+### OS

+My working OS is MacOS.
+At home I exclusively use Linux.
+I've tried quite a few distributions, but could not stick to any one until I've tried **Debian**.
+It is awesome!

 ### Other gigs

 I am planning to work on a couple of side projects to explore new areas of